RuleLuluDamara/profiles-management-using-playloadcms-vuejs/README.md

 ## Description

-PlayloadCMS Vue.js Profiles Management is a student profiles management system developed using Vue.js and MongoDB.
+PlayloadCMS Vue.js Profiles Management is a profiles management system developed using Vue.js and MongoDB.
 This project includes functionalities for adding, editing, and displaying student profiles, featuring a user-friendly interface and seamless MongoDB integration.

 ## Contributors